Article

 Employee experience is no longer optional

-What I'd tell a mobility leader building their program today
+What I'd advise a mobility leader transforming their program today

-I've spent the better part of my career watching enterprise mobility teams fight the same battles.
-Different companies, different industries, different geographies — but the same core problem keeps surfacing: mobility got big fast, and the infrastructure around it never caught up.
+I've spent my career watching enterprise mobility teams fight the same battles.
+I've been on an enterprise mobility team, and I have worked as a provider for fortune 500 mobility teams.
+Different companies, different industries, different geographies — but the same core problem keeps surfacing: mobility moves fast, and the infrastructure around it never caught up.

 In 2026, that gap is harder to ignore.

-The post-pandemic talent redistribution didn't reverse.
+The post-pandemic talent redistribution didn't reverse this.
 If anything, it accelerated.
-Companies that once moved a handful of executives across borders now have dozens of concurrent work authorization cases spanning multiple continents.
+Companies that once dealt with a handful of executive assignments now have hundreds of distributed workers and cases to manage.
 The workforce got more international.
 The regulatory environment got more complex.
-And most mobility teams are still running cases out of spreadsheets, stitching together local counsel relationships, and chasing document expiries through inboxes.
+And most mobility teams are still tracking cases on spreadsheets, working with multiple vendors, and chasing updates via email.

 That's not a people problem.
 It's a structural problem.